Smengerl/fusion-exporter/README.md

 ### Output
 The exporter creates a repository-ready structure with exported binaries and preview images:

-- A folder containing one `.stl` file per exported component
+- A folder containing one `.stl` file per exported component that contains bodies
-- A folder with preview images for each component
+- A folder with preview images for each component that contain bodies

-Components that contain child components are treated as assemblies ("ZSB").
-Assemblies are not exported as `.stl`; preview images can still be created if selected.
+- A folder with preview images for each assembly (component comprising of further components) including the full assembly of all components

 ### Options